2017-present: Teaching Fellow, Global Perspectives on Society, NYU Shanghai

 2010-2013: Vice President’s Fellowship for Research, University of Virginia.

-Accepted: “Citizenship in the Name of the Mother: Nationalism, Social Exclusion, and Gender in Contemporary Nepal.”
-Co-authored with Barbara Grossman-Thompson.
-Special issue of Positions, expected publication date February 2017.
+2017: “Citizenship in the Name of the Mother: Nationalism, Social Exclusion, and Gender in Contemporary Nepal.”
+Co-authored with Barbara Grossman-Thompson. positions: asia critique 25(4): 795-820.

 2016 “Fifty-Three Kilos.”
 Anthropology and Humanism 41(2): 206-211.